 8. Cash fund for a postpartum doula

-A postpartum doula can help with meal prep, wash and clean baby items, run loads of laundry, and support you through your recovery mentally and physically.
+A postpartum doula can help with meal prep, wash, and clean baby items, run loads of laundry, and support your mental and physical recovery.

 Some postpartum doulas even offer overnight care for your baby so you can catch up on some much-needed sleep.
 Adding the option of a cash fund for hiring a doula for a few weeks can help offset the stress of bringing home a newborn.

 9. Herbal teas for recovery

 A mug of warm tea can feel so grounding during early postpartum days (or anytime, really).
 Consider adding a few postpartum recovery teas to your registry.
 It’s a small act of self-care that can help take the edge off for a few minutes.